You cannot trust the open sky*

 As an artist, my intent is to challenge the notion that war resolves anything; instead, it perpetuates cycles of suffering, breeding hate through acts of terror and barbarism.
 Through the delicate, labor-intensive process of creating the stencil and then each lumen print, “A Meditation of Death” seeks to evoke empathy, fostering a collective awareness that transcends borders and ideologies.
 It beckons viewers to reflect on the shared fragility of life and the urgent need for compassion in the face of profound loss.

-This series, Watermelon Displacement, represents the diminishing size of land left for the Palestinian people in the Gaza Strip.
+This series above, Watermelon Displacement, represents the diminishing size of land left for the Palestinian people in the Gaza Strip.
 Forced to evacuate from the north into ever decreasing “safe” pieces of land.
 In reality the remaining Palestinian people who are still alive, are crowded into smaller and smaller areas, so the smaller the wedge the more the people.
 I created the shape of the watermelon by piercing holes in black card.
 I lay the card over photographic paper in the sunshine for 15 minutes each time.
 I created the shape of the ever decreasing wedge by underexposing different sized wedge shapes.

 The watermelon is a symbol of Palestinian unity, hence the shape used in this work.
 The Israeli government banned the Palestinian flag and its colours red, green and black in the 1967 war.
 During the Oslo Accords in 1993, the Israeli government lifted the ban.
 It is a powerful symbol for the Palestinian people.
 People are not allowed to have drawings with watermelons on it, OR to even carry a slice of watermelon.